 Cyclists' behaviour and the law

-- With around 23 million people aged 5+ owning a bicycle in England, a licensing and compulsory training system for cyclists/cycles would be complex and very costly – not much less so than the current system for licensed drivers (almost 32 million) and private cars (over 24 million);
+- With around 25 million children and adults aged five+ owning a bicycle in Great Britain, a licensing and compulsory training system for cyclists/cycles would be complex and very costly – not much less so than the current system for drivers (of which there are almost 38.5 million) and private cars (over 29 million).

 - Cyclists, like all road users, should behave responsibly and within the law.